ziall10/codealpha_task2/README.md

 ## How to Use

-1. Clone this repository or download the files.
+1. Clone the repository or download the files.
 2. Open `cal.html` in your web browser.
 3. Click the number and operator buttons to perform calculations.